 Apart from the SRS, other documents that will be delivered with the end product include;

-Concept Paper, Project Proposal and Software Design Documentation
+Concept Paper, Project Proposal and Software Design Documentation.

 External Interface Requirements

 3.1.
 User Interfaces

 The users interact with R-studio where they can run R scripts, view the results and the visual presentation of their analysis.
 The user can run the script by the help of the keyboard or click with the mouse wherever necessary.